starvingarden/arch/README.md

     - `nano install.sh` or `vim install.sh`
 7. `chmod +x ./install.sh`
 8. `./install.sh`
     - Read the input prompts carefully.
-This will install arch linux, along with the sway tiling window manager
+    - You can cancel the script at any time with `Ctrl+c`

 # ToDo